-The Flippin School District makes computers and/or computer Internet access available to students, to permit students to perform research and to allow students to learn how to use computer technology.
-Use of district computers is for educational and/or instructional purposes only.
-It is the policy of this school district to equip each computer with Internet filtering software designed to prevent users from accessing material that is harmful to minors.
+The District makes electronic device(s) and/or electronic device Internet access available to students, to permit students to perform research and to allow students to learn how to use electronic device technology.
+Use of district electronic devices is for educational and/or instructional purposes only.
+Student use of electronic device(s) shall only be as directed or assigned by staff or teachers; students are advised that they enjoy no expectation of privacy in any aspect of their electronic device use, including email, and that monitoring of student electronic device use is continuous.